Stiftungsprofessur Semantische Informationssysteme gefördert von der ROSEN Gruppe.

 SIS Research & Mission

 The research of the ROSEN-Group-Endowed Chair of Semantic Information Systems and the according research group, headed by Prof. Dr. Martin Atzmueller, centers around Artificial Intelligence and Data Science.
-Its major focus is on machine learning and data mining on complex data such as graphs, networks, and temporal data, also with a human-centered perspective.
+Its major focus is on data analysis and machine learning on complex data such as graphs, networks, and temporal data, often encountered in complex systems, also with a human-centered perspective.

 Overall, our work focuses on how to 'make sense' of complex information and knowledge processes - leveraging the massive amounts of data collected in science and industry by intelligent analytics and semantic interpretation.
 For instance, this includes the identification of interesting/exceptional patterns and structures, predictive modeling, analysis and exploration of complex heterogeneous and multi-modal data, as well as human-centered decision support.

 By connecting computational approaches with the human cognitive, behavioral, and social contextual perspectives - thus linking technologies with their users - our goal is to augment human intelligence and to assist human actors in all their purposes, both online and in the physical world.

 The Semantic Information Systems research group is founding member of the Research Unit Data Science at Osnabrück University.
 In addition, the group is also connected with the German Research Center for Artificial Intelligence (DFKI), in particular DFKI Niedersachsen where Prof. Atzmueller is an Affiliated Professor.

 Research Interests:: Artificial Intelligence, Knowledge Discovery, Machine Learning, Network Science, Pattern Mining

 |Arnab Ghosh Chowdhury